EduID-Mobile/Architecture-and-Requirements/version2/02-user-experience.md

 For illustration purposes the authentication scheme for the edu-ID is called "App OAuth".
 This indicates that other federations may use the same scheme (as opposed to the system internal schemes for large commercial IDPs).

 ![common user experience workflow](images/eduid_app_ux_authflow.png) The above workflow uses prototype user interfaces and does not replicated the final user experience.
+The visual presentation is subject for change in later stages of the project.

 The common workflow from the user experience is: